Create a

 1. Take advantage of the available support offered

 Outplacement services are offered to most top executives and many below the organization's top levels, with 44% of organizations offering such services for most, if not all, terminations.
-Research has proven the value of such services, with one study demonstrating that executives and managers who participated in outplacement programs with high levels of support experienced a higher likelihood of reemployment and received higher salaries in their new jobs than those with less support.
+Research has proven the value of such services, with one study demonstrating that executives and managers who participated in outplacement programs with high levels of support were more likely to be reemployed and earn higher salaries in their new jobs than those with lower levels of support.

 Despite data supporting the wide availability and positive value of those services to affected leaders and employees, one study suggests that only 10% of transitioning executives complete their outplacement program.